-If the amount of interest received in the calendar year has increased or decreased substantially, from that declared for the previous year, please explain from where additional capital has been received or how the funds have been utilised, as appropriate.
+If the amount of interest received in the calendar year has increased or decreased substantially, from that declared for the previous year, please explain, separately, from where additional capital has been received or how the funds have been utilised, as appropriate.
+Please tick the box at the bottom of the summary sheet and also the box in Section I relating to "Additional Information", to confirm you are submitting additional information with your return.